Chef Josh Goldman ’09, Research and Development

-Josh Goldman, a research scientist at Dean Foods, grew up in Palm Springs, CA working in restaurants.
+Josh Goldman, a key account manager at Chr.
+Hansen Holding A/S, grew up in Palm Springs, CA working in restaurants.
 While in high school, Josh was invited to attend a week-long program for students interested in culinary arts, at The Culinary Institute of America at Greystone in St. Helena, CA. The campus, chef instructors, and CIA students profoundly affected young Josh—something he never forgot.
 After completing his bachelor of science in hospitality management with a minor in culinology at California Polytechnic State University, Pomona, Josh was ready to head back to St. Helena.

 While at the CIA, Josh wanted to dive deeper into product development, which led him to continue his education and earn his masters of science in agriculture and dairy product technology at California Polytechnic State University in San Luis Obispo.
 “My professor is the leading authority in the dairy industry and I was able to work as a product developer/research assistant in the laboratory, pilot plant, and a huge kitchen,” Josh recalls.
 “We made many dairy products.
 We designed recipes while testing the products attributes and sensory aspects to gain a deeper understanding.”
 To round out his education, Josh, an avid home brewer, attended Regis University and earned a certificate in applied brewing.
 He also attended Kothe Distilling Technologies to develop his skills and understanding of distilling.
 Now his expertise includes beverages.